samrickman/llm-eval-criminal-justice/README.md

 <!-- fix this -->

 The project generates 509 case vignettes (240 shoplifting, 269 terrorism).
-These texts are on average 3,320 words.
 Six LLMs are asked to extract key facts relating to the offending behaviour from the vignettes.
 Models scored fairly strongly overall, with an average accuracy of 0.95 for shoplifting and 0.87 for terrorism.
 However:

 * **All models performed significantly worse on terrorism cases than on shoplifting**, even though the number and structure of facts were identical across tasks.
 * In a mixed-effects logistic model adjusting for vignette and model variation, terrorism summaries were about **40% as likely** as shoplifting summaries to include any given fact (OR = 0.40, 95% CI ≈ \[0.36, 0.44]).
 * Performance gaps varied sharply across models:
   * **Claude 3 Haiku**: odds of including a correct fact were **33% lower** in terrorism than in shoplifting (OR = 0.67).
   * **GPT-4o**: odds were **80% lower** (OR = 0.20).
   * **Grok-3-mini** showed the steepest drop, with odds **98.7% lower** in terrorism (OR = 0.013).
-However, this is mostly driven by the fact that it outperformed most other models on shoplifting, with an accuracy of 0.9975
+However, this is mostly driven by the fact that it outperformed most other models on shoplifting, with an accuracy of 0.9975, highlighting the need to caution in interpreting raw odds ratios.
-* Even models that performed strongly overall showed consistent drops when required to include **offensive, violent, or politically sensitive content** — suggesting a **potential reluctance to generate risk-relevant facts** in safety-critical settings.
+* All models showed consistent drops when required to include **offensive, violent, or politically sensitive content** — suggesting a **potential reluctance to include risk-relevant facts** in safety-critical settings.

 The plot below shows the distribution of accuracy scores across shoplifting and terrorism with the six models tested.
 In all cases, accuracy is higher for shoplifting than terrorism cases.